sfakia-crete.com (c) 2004. Hotel Stavris Sfakia: rented rooms, apartments, studios, Crete, Kreta.

 Marine life in Sfakia and Crete

 Greece is a maritime country.
-Because of its geology the sea is never far away and has played and still is playing a very important role in daily life.
+Because of its geology the sea is never far away and has played and still is playing a very important role in daily life

 "The Greek islands have always been the channels and receivers of civilization.
 But our islands are linked to each other and to the great civilized centers overseas by ships.
 Merchant ships.
 They are the principal conveyors, fetching and carrying civilization to one place and transmitting it to other places further away.
 They above all have contributed to the spread of Greek civilization and the transmission of the Greek spirit.
 The spirit that, fortunately for mankind, was born in a country which, thanks to its geographical position, was able to scatter it throughout the world and inspire mankind."
-A Greek Admiral

 Also the animals living in the sea, hunted by fishermen on their boats, play a crucial role to Greece and to Crete.